idrsolutions/buildvu-python-client/README.rst

 convert PDF to HTML5 or SVG by running `BuildVu`_ as an online service.

-IDR Solutions offer a free trial service for running BuildVu with Python, more infomation on this can be found [here]. (https://www.idrsolutions.com/buildvu/convert-pdf-in-python/)
+IDR Solutions offer a free trial service for running BuildVu with Python, more infomation on this can be found [here](https://www.idrsolutions.com/buildvu/convert-pdf-in-python/).

 --------------